steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 Level 4 specific document.
 :::

-A warm welcome to you as a new employee here at Steno Diabetes Center Aarhus.
+A warm welcome to you as a new employee at Steno Diabetes Center Aarhus.
 We are located in beautiful surroundings in Forum, Aarhus University Hospital (AUH).

 On level 4 there is laboratory research, as well as office facilities, meeting- and lunchrooms.

 In this material you can find answers to a lot of questions regarding SDCA and especially plan 4.

-There are both descriptions and attachments.

 ## Location overview

 ![A room overview of Plan 4](../images/plan-4.png)

-In the app "AUH Find vej" you can get help to finding your way around the entire hospital
+In the app "AUH Find vej" you can get help to finding your way around the entire hospital.

 ## Access

 Contact Inger Hornbech
 ([inger.hornbech\@rm.dk](mailto:inger.hornbech@rm.dk){.email}) who
 registers you in BSK and gives you access.
-The card itself is picked up in the Photo Box (Krydspunkt J110, lokale J116-106), where you will also have your picture taken.
+The acces card itself is picked up in the Photo Box (Krydspunkt J110, lokale J116-106), where you will also have your picture taken.
 Granting access to special locations (e.g. Cell culture) contact Maria Siggaard